 Despite the cost of the pads themselves, and the necessity of having two reinforced concrete rafts instead of one, there is economic benefit attached to implementing seismic pads.
 "Had we not chosen this solution, structural modifications to withstand the effects of an earthquake would have been much costlier."

-Seismic pads do age — but slowly.
-Accelerated aging tests and various mechanical 'torture' show that they lose 20 to 25% of their flexibility after 75 years, which is longer than the planned lifespan of both installations, including final shutdown and dismantling phases.
+Seismic pads do age—but slowly.
+Accelerated aging tests and various mechanical "torture" show that they lose 20 to 25 percent of their flexibility after 75 years, which is longer than the planned lifespan of both installations, including final shutdown and dismantling phases.
 "In any case," says Lionel, "we must be able to replace any pad if need arises."

 In both RJH and ITER, the seismic pad system is sized to withstand an earthquake whose hypothetical intensity is based on data from historical and geological seismic events.